maciej-mazur-github/ofertownia/README.md

 ### Spring Security Configuration

 I managed to get this application combine 2 different approaches to user session management.
 I needed the user to be able to operate on most application endpoints in the Internet browser with the use of CSRF protection and login pages.
-This approach requires the user session to be maintained for any user request. <br>I also needed to provide the user with the possibility to use the API that I built for /api/v2/offers based endpoints and for signed JWT tokens to be used (to obtain the signed JWT token you need to send POST request to /api/v2/auth with JSON containing 'username' and 'password' fields combined with correct credentials).
+This approach requires the user session to be maintained for any user request. <br>I also needed to provide the user with the possibility to use the API that I built for /api/v2/offers based endpoints and for signed JWT (JWS) tokens to be used (to obtain the signed JWS token you need to send POST request to /api/v2/auth with JSON containing 'username' and 'password' fields combined with correct credentials).
 This approach required the user session to be omitted.<br> I managed to overcome this clash by using 2 nested static classes (both annotated with @Configuration) ordered with @Order annotation.
 This allowed the application for holding the user session for below shown endpoints (here is just the fragment), for keeping CSRF protection and Spring Security Basic Authentication (using login pages requiring the user to provide the proper credentials to establish the session) and for client side JavaScript to properly attach CSRF token cookies as X-XSRF HTPP request header:

 <p align="center">
   <img alt="spring-security-config-1.png" title="Spring security config fragment 1" src="images/github_readme/spring-security-config-1.png" width="800">